 Before Day 1

 Are you looking forward to the first day of your university life?
-Or are you actually anxious about it and don’t know what to expect?
-At the threshold in your life when you are about to start your university education, you may be like a person about to dive in a river that you want to swim across: you don’t know how deep the water is and how well you can manage the currents.
-Digital Senior, being a senior, has gone through the water and knows the challenges and obstacles along the way.
-Take a deep breath before your journey starts and listen to some of the advice on how to prepare yourself before the Day 1 arrives.
+Or are you anxious and unsure what to expect?
+As the “final boss” of your schooling life approaches, you may feel like a person about to dive into a wide river: you don’t know how deep the water is and how well you can manage the current.

 Get your mind ready